Death Cab for Cutie: Transatlanticism (2003)

-In 2003 there was yet another change of drummer with Jason McGerr, who had previously played in the band Eureka Farm with Gibbard and Harmer, joining the band.
+In 2003 there was another change of drummer with Jason McGerr, who had previously played in the band Eureka Farm with Gibbard and Harmer, joining the band.
 McGerr's debut came with the band's next release, their fourth album Transatlanticism, which was released in October 2003.
 The album received critical acclaim and launched the band into mainstream commercial success, with the two singles "The Sound of Settling" and "Title and Registration", appearing in the soundtracks of the television shows The O.C., Six Feet Under, CSI: Miami and Californication, and the films Wedding Crashers, Easy A, and Mean Creek.
 A tenth-anniversary version containing demos and outtakes was released in 2013.

 Signing to Atlantic and Plans (2004–2006)

 In early 2004, the band recorded a live EP, entitled The John Byrd EP, named for their sound engineer.
 It was released on Barsuk Records in March.

 Death Cab for Cutie had been contacted by major labels on-and-off for several years, but it was only after the proven success of Transatlanticism that they decided to start talking to labels about a potential deal.
 The fact that they had already achieved considerable success allowed the band to negotiate with a lot of creative freedom.
 According to their manager Jordan Kurland, the band had spoken to "pretty much all of them", and then decided they were most satisfied with their offer from Atlantic Records.
 In November 2004, the band signed a "long-term worldwide deal" with Atlantic, leaving their long-time label Barsuk Records.
 Gibbard stated on the band's official website that nothing would change, except that "next to the picture of Barsuk holding a 7", there will be the letter 'A' on both the spine and back of our upcoming albums."
 After signing to Atlantic, the band was still nervous about corporate economics, and encouraged fans to download its songs from the Internet.